ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 94d16e6 2020-02-25 TSC21 - update magnetometer rate to 100Hz (fitting the ODR in most of the support PX4 mag drivers) 6cae120 2020-02-25 TSC21 - mavlink_interface: send HIL_SENSOR messages with the bitmask correctly defined IOT set each sensor stream rate separately
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Submodule update.

 ## Commit #711
 ### Hash